Trust and Governors

 As well as the above voluntary work I do serve as a magistrate for Lincolnshire, I have been a magistrate for 22 years.
 I am married with two grown up children and enjoy reading, sight seeing and being a supportive grandmother to our two grandchildren.

-Governor - Ms Sonia Czabaniuk
+Vice-Chairman - Ms Sonia Czabaniuk